- Position: Defender

 2007: Won his first cap on January 20 where he also scored his first goal.
 A member of the Gold Cup winning squad and the Copa America squad.
 Started August road loss in Sweden.

 2018-19: Finished in 3rd-place in the regular season with Maccabi Netanya and 4th in the Championship round.
-Joined the Chicago Fire in July, 2019.
+Joined the Chicago Fire in July, 2019 and finished 8th in the East.

 2017-18: Finished 16th in the 2017 Apertura and 14th in the Clausura with Queretaro.
 Left Liga MX for Israel with Maccabi Netanya in June, 2018.